espressomd/espresso/doc/tutorials/boltzmann_inversion/NotesForTutor.md

 After the tutorial, students should be able to:

-* Explain the reduced CPU time required for the coarse-grained simulation compared to simulation with explicit salt
+* Explain the shorter runtime of a coarse-grained simulation compared to a simulation with explicit salt.
-* Explain the discrepancy in the comparison of RDFs obtained (especially in the short range) with explicit and implicit salt.
+* Explain the discrepancy in the RDFs (especially in the short range) with explicit and implicit salt.
 * Limitations of the Boltzmann inversion method, particularly with regards to many-body effects.

 ## Learning objectives (ESPResSo)